audioeng89/tiny_apk_installer/README.md

 # Tiny APK Installer

 A simple terminal UI (TUI) application to take the hassle out of installing APKs and bundles on Android devices via ADB.
-Tiny APK does not include ADB, it can plug into an existing PATH or can download ADB for you from Google.
+Tiny APK Installer does not include ADB, it can plug into an existing PATH or can download ADB for you from Google.

 ![ADB Configure Page](screenshots/configure_adb.png)

+The UI is powered by the stunning [Bubble Tea Go framework](https://github.com/charmbracelet/bubbletea).
+This project was built with the assistance of MiniMax M2.7.

 <a href='https://ko-fi.com/T6T11HTIG3' target='_blank'>
   <img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' />
 </a>

-This project was built with the assistance of AI, specifically MiniMax M2.7.

 ## Features